nabeelshan78/fashion-advanced-rag-pipeline-phoenix/README.md

     }
 )
 ```
->> Tip: Modify paths or environment variables as needed for your system setup or deployment environment.
+> Modify paths or environment variables as needed for your system setup or deployment environment.

 ---